-The following Q&A provides a glimpse into Stacie’s new role and explores what she hopes to bring to Madison as its first sustainability coordinator.
+The following Q&A provides a glimpse into Stacie’s role and explores what she hopes to bring to Madison as its first sustainability program coordinator.

 Q: Can you take us on your journey to your new position?